dimi309/small3d/README.md

 Islet Hell mentioned above had also been released for these two platforms.
 However, it was getting a little complicated maintaining my presence on the respective app stores (costs, new legislation) and I decided to stop publishing there.
-And since this is a personal project, I have thought to make it more manageable by removing support from mobile platforms altogether.
+So I also though to make this project more manageable by removing support for mobile platforms altogether.
 If you would like to use it for mobile, you can download the last release in which that was possible:

 https://github.com/dimi309/small3d/releases/tag/1.8016.last.mobile